RobustBench/robustbench/README.md

 ## Model Zoo: quick tour
 The goal of our **Model Zoo** is to simplify the usage of robust models as much as possible.
-Check out our notebook here 👉 `notebooks/quick_start.ipynb` for a quick start.
+Check out our Colab notebook here 👉 [AdvBench: quick start](https://colab.research.google.com/drive/1JrOOMSkwszNE31VgcHD94htxizFOam7C) for a quick introduction.
 It is also summarized below 👇.

 First, install **`AdvBench`**:
 ```bash